 Readers’ Favorite Pumpkin Muffins

 Like clockwork, September rolls around and we all go crazy for these pumpkin crumb cake muffins.
 They’re the perfect combination of everything we love about fall.
-Their ease and taste also help us transition into the chillier months.
+Their ease and flavor also help us transition into the chillier months.

-- The batter is based off of my pumpkin bread—it’s SO good
+- The batter is based off of my pumpkin breadโit’s SO good

 - Easy to make and no mixer required